Today’s post is written by Cody White, Archivist at the National Archives at Denver

 “This is only one more step in our national disintegration, a loss of respect for things sacred to our history.
 This guardianship has been entrusted to you and it’s high time you did something about it.”

 It was August 1959 and an issue which the National Park Service thought it had resolved 11 months earlier erupted once again as angry citizens across the country were under the impression that the final scene in North by Northwest had actually been filmed on Mount Rushmore.
-Even though 2014 marks the 55th anniversary of the film’s premiere, this saga can still be seen in a general correspondence file for the Mount Rushmore National Monument within our Record Group 79 National Park Service (NPS) holdings here at the National Archives at Denver (National Archives Identifier 651765).
+Even though 2014 marks the 55th anniversary of the film’s premiere, this saga can still be seen in the series General Correspondence, 1941-1972 (National Archives Identifier 651765) for the Mount Rushmore National Monument within our Record Group 79: National Park Service (NPS) holdings here at the National Archives at Denver.
 Entitled “A-9027 Motion Picture North by Northwest,” the folder includes correspondence from NPS officials, MGM studio officials, politicians, and the general public that all comes together to detail an interesting bit of Hollywood history right here in our region.

 As with any good Hollywood drama the story begins earlier, in this case the summer of 1958.
 Charles Coleman, the North by Northwest location manager, wrote the NPS inquiring about permits to film on Mount Rushmore.
 He lobbies hard in the letter, adding near the end that in regards to the plot of the film, “we sincerely believe it will be symbolically and dramatically satisfying to the people of the United States that this great National Memorial, standing there in all its granite glory, becomes the very stumbling block of those who would undermine our country.”
 Inquiries were made to the NPS Region 5 Director for his experiences when Alfred Hitchcock filmed at the Statue of Liberty (for the film Saboteur, 1942) and the reply was positive, leading the Region 2 Assistant Director to opine that “we think we can take Mr. Coleman at his word when he says he will treat the memorial with the utmost respect.”
 Russell Apple, park historian, was not so sure.
 Noting that a similar filming proposal at the Lincoln Memorial caused several cabinet members and congressmen to “raise hell,” he worried that “similar foolishness at MR [Mount Rushmore] would bring a storm of criticism on NPS heads.”
 There were going to have to be conditions.